-Reach Ahead helps families transition from Vermont's Reach Up or Postsecondary Education (PSE) program to work.
+Reach Ahead helps families to transition from either Reach Up or Post-Secondary Education (PSE) to work.

-- Your Reach Up or PSE grant must have closed within the last six months
+- Have a Reach Up or PSE benefit that closed sometime in the last six months

-- At least one adult in your family must meet the Reach Up work requirement through paid employment
+- Have at least one adult that meets the work requirement through paid employment

-- You cannot exceed your lifetime limit for Reach Ahead (24 months)
+- Have not exceeded the lifetime limit for Reach Ahead (24 months)

 Reach Ahead may provide the following benefits for up to 24 months:

-- Support to help you keep a job.
-This could include, for example, cash incentives for working and help paying for car repairs, work clothes, and work supplies.
+- Support to help you keep a job (e.g., help paying for car repairs, work clothes, and work supplies).

-- A cash benefit to help you buy food.
-You’ll get $50 a month for the first 12 months and $5 a month for the remaining 12.
+- A cash benefit to help you buy food: $50 a month for the first 12 months, $5 a month for the next 12.

-- You can opt out of automatic enrollment if you don’t want to get Reach Ahead.
+- You can opt out of automatic enrollment if you don’t want Reach Ahead.

-- If you’re not eligible for Reach Ahead when your Reach Up or PSE grant closes (or you opt out), you can apply within 6 months from the date your grant closed.
+- If you’re not eligible for Reach Ahead when your Reach Up or PSE benefit closes (or you opt out), you can apply within 6 months from the date your benefit closed.

 - If you want the child care subsidy and work supports, you’ll need to talk to your case manager to make arrangements.
 The cash benefit is automatic.